By Anthony Caruso III | Publisher

 “The only heads up that I can give you is that we aren’t making any sort of announcement or commenting on any of the numerous rumors that are out there,” Sara Slaughter, John Force Racing spokesman said.

-The 71-year-old living legend John Force is at a higher risk than much of his younger competitors.
-While there are going to be precautions in place at the venue, it does not guarantee any competitor that they may not get the virus.
+The 71-year-old living legend John Force is at a higher risk than many of his younger competitors.
+While there are going to be precautions in place at the venue, it does not guarantee any competitor that may not get the virus.

 “An unavoidable risk of exposure to and contacting COVID-19 exists anywhere people are or have been present,” the NHRA has said in a warning.
 “COVID-19 is an extremely contagious disease that can lead to severe illness, disability, and death.
 According to the Centers for Disease Control and Prevention, senior citizens and guests with underlying medical conditions are especially vulnerable.
 Although the NHRA has instituted reasonable practices in an attempt to reduce the spread of COVID-19, NHRA cannot guarantee that you will not succumb to the virus.
 By attending our event, you voluntarily assume all risks related to COVID-19.”